getify/Functional-Light-JS/ch1.md

 We're going to approach FP from the ground up, and uncover the basic foundational principles that I believe formal FPers would admit are the scaffolding for everything they do.
 But for the most part we'll stay arms length away from any of the intimidating terminology or mathematical notation that can so easily frustrate learners.

-Functional Programming is **not just programming with functions.** Oh if only it was that easy, I could end the book right here!
-But in a way, the function *is* at the center of FP.

-And yet, how sure are you that you know what is meant by *function*?
+Functional Programming is **just programming with functions.** The word *function* here has a specific meaning.

 ## What Is A Function?